Rare disease defined by jaundice, coagulopathy, and hepatic encephalopathy.

 SAG declares that he has no competing interests.

-Dr Stevan Gonzalez would like to gratefully acknowledge the late Dr Emmet B. Keeffe who previously co-contributed to this monograph; an esteemed colleague, friend, and mentor.
-EBK declared that he had no competing interests.
+Dr Stevan Gonzalez would like to gratefully acknowledge the late Dr Emmet B. Keeffe who previously co-contributed to this topic; an esteemed colleague, friend, and mentor.

 Use of this content is subject to our disclaimer